-You may already be envisioning an app that will solve your biggest management, sales or operational pain point, but don’t how to approach it or if it’s even possible.
+You may already be envisioning an app that will solve your biggest management, sales or operational pain point, but don’t know how to approach it or if it’s even possible.
 This is where a mobile app prototype really shines.

 What is a Mobile App Prototype?

-Prototypes convey the look and feel of your app, but they are usually not working software.
+A prototype for an app conveys the look and feel of your app, but they are usually not working software.
 They set the stage for the first functioning version of your app, often referred to as the minimum viable product.